Roogry/dcd-flut-news-app/README.md

 # Dicoding Flutter News App

 This repository contains a Flutter mobile application developed for learning fundamental flutter development based on [Dicoding Class](https://www.dicoding.com/academies/195).
 The application focuses on creating native UI on both Android and iOS.
+Also get data using provider and http package from News API.

 ## Getting Started